steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 ## PitchNames

-- Instrument Plug-in showing PitchNames support
+- Instrument plug-in showing PitchNames support
 - It shows how easy it is to use [**VSTGUI**](VSTGUI.md)

 ![what_if_12](../../resources/what_is_12.jpg)